How CRAFT Works

 Structural and semantic checks confirm the plan is well-formed, dependencies resolve, and required host context is available.
 Validation is strictly read-only — it inspects your environment but never modifies it.

-The Gate produces a structured report with seven categories of information.
+The safety preview produces a structured report with seven categories of information.
 All seven are always present, even when some sections report "nothing to disclose."

 1. Dependencies